General Discussion Instructions

 Salty Pawz is growing, and Wanda will soon expand to a commercial kitchen, which looks much more like a production facility than her small kitchen.
 She has never considered how her process will change when she makes the move.
 In fact, she hasn’t planned for it to change at all.
 She also has not considered inventory, storage, process flow, layout, or anything else related to production and operations management.

-- From what you have read and seen in this chapter, plus any research you can conduct on the Internet, what changes to Wanda’s process would you make now or after she moves?
+- From what you have read and seen in this module, plus any research you can conduct on the Internet, what changes to Wanda’s process would you make now or after she moves?
 Are there technologies available that can help her become more efficient while still maintaining the high quality of her product?
 Are there things she could be doing that she isn’t currently doing to improve the process?
 What will need to change about her process if she is truly going to grow the business?

 - As you read about Wanda’s process, did it bring to mind a time when you did something—ordered food at a restaurant, got carry-out from the local sub shop, waited to buy things at a store’s checkout counter, registered for classes—and thought, “There has GOT to be a better way to do this”?
 How is Wanda’s situation similar?
 Why do you think inefficient processes are allowed to continue?